 How to Excel in Nursing: Understanding and Listening

 The best nurses are also culturally wise and socially adept.
 Hospitals are increasingly diverse, cultural melting-pots where nurses work with people of all races, religions, national origins, linguistic abilities, and gender identities.
 Doctor time is limited, but nurses deliver hour-to-hour care and interact with the families of patients.
 Being an effective nurse requires the ability to listen and understand people from all walks of life.

 Great nurses take what they have learned in their formal training program and apply it to make important, difficult and life-altering decisions every day.
 With the right skills and knowledge, the next generation of nurses can have a significant impact on patients, communities, and our wellness as a society.

 Florida National University Practical Nursing Programs

-The purpose of the FNU Practical Nursing Program is to prepare the student for employment as a practical nurse by providing the theoretical knowledge and clinical competence to obtain licensure and the standard of professionalism necessary for the successful practice of nursing.
-The university awards a certificate upon the successful completion of the program.
+The purpose of the Florida National University Practical Nursing Program is to prepare the student for employment as a practical nurse by providing the theoretical knowledge and clinical competence to obtain licensure and the standard of professionalism necessary for the successful practice of nursing.
+The university awards a certificate upon the successful completion of the Practical Nursing program.

-The Practical Nursing Certificate Program at FNU requires a minimum of 45 credit hours.
+The Practical Nursing Certificate Program at Florida National University requires a minimum of 45 credit hours.
 The courses required for achievement of the certificate are the following:

 - Fundamentals of Practical Nursing – 7.5 credit hours